kbialek/deye-inverter-mqtt/README.md

 The tool allows reading and writing raw register values directly in the terminal.

 **USE AT YOUR OWN RISK!** Be sure to know what you are doing.
 Writing invalid values may damage the inverter.
-By using this tool you accept this risk and you take full responsibility for the consequences.
+By using this tool you accept this risk, and you take full responsibility for the consequences.

 * To read register value execute:
     ```